What is Flow in Salesforce

 • A Platform Event-Triggered Flow is triggered when a platform event has been obtained.

-It’s essential to keep in mind that you can have various forms of Flow requirements in the Salesforce platform.
+It’s essential to remember that you can have various forms of Flow requirements in the Salesforce platform.
 However, a single version of each sample Flow can be active at a time.

 You can activate or deactivate Flow right in Flow Builder or from Flow's detail page in “Setup.”